 Ability to learn

-Sleep plays a key role in how we process new information, organize memories essential not only to our performance day to day but also our capacity to be resilient.
+Sleep plays a key role in how we process new information and organize memories, which is essential not only for our performance day to day but also our capacity to be resilient.

 Resilience and sleep in the military

 Resilience is key in the military, where the ability to cope, adapt and recover from extremely stressful situations is vital.

 A 2015 study linking resilience and sleep in service members discovered that 9 in 10 service people are considered ‘poor sleepers’ post-deployment, and discovered that these sleep problems were a key symptom or precursor to numerous psychological and physical health issues.
 The paper makes a very valid point that: “healthy sleep behaviors may have implications for enhancing resilience to current and future stressors and adversities”.

 The paper goes on to highlight the need for the promotion of healthy sleep for resilience across the military.
 There are more and more studies now highlighting the importance of sleep for resilience as an essential part of psychological and physical health, in both military and civilian populations.

 Resilience and sleep: 10 tips